basp/linie/src/Genie/README.md

     ExpressionUtil.CreateStaticCall<T, T>(math, "Sqrt"));
 ```

-This will use the `ExpressionUtil` (based on `MiscUtil`) to statically compile a delegate and cache it in the `sqrt` field. -Note that it is lazy so we will incur the compilation hit at runtime but only once and only if we need it.- The `Operations<T>` clas will expose actual resolve and expose the `Func<T, T>` values from all the lazies.
+This will use the `ExpressionUtil` (based on `MiscUtil`) to statically compile a delegate and cache it in the `sqrt` field.
+It will do the same for all other operations that would otherwise be handled by either an `operator` or `Math` call (or at least the subset of operations that `Genie` currently supports).

 > The choice to have this be `Lazy<Func<T, T>>` is debatable since it seemed to have originated from a framework version change.
 See the [HelloKitty/Generic.Math readme](https://github.com/HelloKitty/Generic.Math) for some additional info.